 - A LURA project should support NASA's goal of strengthening the higher education pipeline in STEM fields required for the future NASA workforce.
-A LURA project should expose Louisiana STEM students to the full cycle of a research project from proposal writing, through research and data analysis, to budget and time management, and concluding with final technical reporting. - Proposals must be co-written by the Faculty Mentor and undergraduate student with a clear plan for the student's research work. - Proposals must be signed off on by the Faculty Mentor PI and the Designated Institutional Representative for Sponsored Programs at your institution. - A student applicant cannot hold two LURA awards concurrently.
-Consecutive awards are allowable, IF the application explicitly addresses completion of tasks from the previous award, details distinctly new objectives and tasks for the new award, includes a draft of the previous award's final report, and has NO overlapping period of performance dates for the two awards. - Awards are for \$6000 with no match requirement.
-The majority of the funds (≥\$4k) are to be distributed directly to the student.
+A LURA project should expose Louisiana STEM students to the full cycle of a research project from proposal writing, through research and data analysis, to budget and time management, and concluding with final reporting. - Proposals must be co-written by the Faculty Mentor and undergraduate student with a clear plan for the student's research work. - Proposals must be signed off on by the Project PI and the Authorized Organizational Representative for Sponsored Programs at your institution. - A student applicant cannot hold two LURA awards concurrently.
+Consecutive awards are allowable, IF the application explicitly addresses completion of tasks from the previous award, details distinctly newobjectives and tasks for the new award, includes a draft of the previous award's final report, and has NO overlapping period of performance dates for the two awards. - Awards are for \$4500 with no match requirement.
+Most of the funds (≥\$3.5k) are to be distributed directly to the student.
 It is recommended that some travel funds be budgeted for the student to attend at least one professional meeting; including, if possible, the annual LaSPACE Council Meeting Student Poster Session held in the early fall each year.
-No more than \$1k can be used for materials and supplies. - The final invoices and a final technical report co-written by the Faculty Mentor & LURA student must be submitted to the LaSPACE office within 30 days of the project end date.
-Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur and collected/referenced in the final report.
+No more than \$1k can be used for travel, materials, and supplies. - The final invoice and a final project report typically written by the graduate student and signed off on by the Faculty PI must be submitted to the LaSPACE office within 30 days of the project end date.
+Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur and collected/referenced in the Final Report.
 Final Report guidelines can be downloaded from the LaSPACE website's document center.
+A link to our new online reporting tool is also available.